csyong715/csyong715.github.io/wbc/privacy.md

 - __Country__ refers to:  South Korea

-- __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+- __Device__ means any device that can access the Service such as a computer, a cellphone, a digital tablet, or a vr headset.

 - __Personal Data__ is any information that relates to an identified or identifiable individual.